 Mustard likes the cold weather.
 Even a little frost does not harm the plant.
 But you should choose a sunny or part shade spot in your garden.

-Sowing the mustard seeds
+Sowing the Mustard Seeds

 Most gardeners sow mustard as a short-term fall cover crop.
 But you can also start sowing in early spring, just before the last frost.
 The seeds should be placed 2 inches apart in a 1.5 inches deep hole.
 Once they start to grow, you should thin them out to around 5″ to 6″ in each direction.
 This gives them the space they need to thrive.